WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

-﻿=== WordPress spell & grammar check plugin | WProofreader ===
+﻿=== WProofreader spell & grammar check plugin for WordPress ===
 Contributors: webspellchecker
 Tags: spell check, grammar, spelling, proofreading, corrector Donate link: https://www.webspellchecker.com/
 Requires at least: 5.2
-Tested up to: 5.7
+Tested up to: 6.0.1
 Stable tag: trunk
 License: GPL-2.0+
 Requires PHP: 7.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 WProofreader plugin for WordPress adds AI based grammar and spell check capabilities to your website content in multiple languages.

 == Description ==

 WProofreader plugin for WordPress naturally scans and checks your website content not only limited to grammar and spell check but also punctuation and style of your content.

+WProofreader plugin for WordPress uses the cloud-based WebSpellChecker spelling and grammar checking services governed by the [Terms of Service](https://webspellchecker.com/legal/terms-of-service/).

-Caveat though, WProofreader plugin does not proofread the whole website at a time.
-It proofreads only when the content on your website is in editing mode.
+Caveat though, WProofreader plugin does not proofread the whole website at a time. **It proofreads only when the content on your website is in editing mode.**

 Compatible with the following WordPress versions:

 *	WordPress 4.x
 *	WordPress 5.x
+*	WordPress 6.x

 Here is a list of the supported content types: